2LEPRECHAUN/Aurum/README.md

 * Lipki, for making the horse armor, markings and horses (and, initially, converting the texture pack to a resource pack)!

-* SilverLimit, for the new quartz block textures!
+* SilverLimit, for the new quartz block textures and for the Podzol!

 * Card, for Feed the Beast mod support.